Thomas S. Smith (educator)

 Thomas S. Smith (1921–2004) served as the 13th president of Lawrence University in Appleton, Wisconsin from 1969 to 1979.

 Smith came to Lawrence from Ohio University, where he had spent two years as provost, assuming the president's office on July 1, 1969.
 He presided over the college until his retirement on August 31, 1979.

 He led the college during one of the more difficult periods in its recent history.
-Student unrest over Vietnam and civil rights activism, as well as pressure from the student body for more of a voice in matters of academic and student life required delicate but decisive leadership.
+Student unrest over the Vietnam War and civil rights activism, as well as pressure from the student body for more of a voice in matters of academic and student life, required delicate and decisive leadership.
 When Smith arrived on campus in 1969, his first faculty meeting was disrupted by students protesting U.S. involvement in the Vietnam War.

 During the 1970s, the college, along with American higher education in general, faced an extended period of fiscal austerity, necessitating difficult decisions and the retrenchment of faculty, staff, and administration.

-Among the milestones of his presidency were the completion of a major capital campaign; the opening of the Seeley G. Mudd Library in 1975; the strengthening of the university endowment; an extensive administrative reorganization involving academic affairs, admissions, development and student life; improvements in the curriculum and the renovations of Sage and Ormsby Halls.
+Among the milestones of his presidency were the completion of a major capital campaign, the opening of the Seeley G. Mudd Library in 1975, the strengthening of the university endowment, an extensive administrative reorganization involving academic affairs, admissions, development and student life, improvements in the curriculum and the renovations of Sage and Ormsby Halls.

-"Tom was a quiet and unassuming man, yet forceful and straightforward in his dealings and interactions with others," recalled Richard Warch, who succeeded Smith as Lawrence president in 1979.
+"Tom was a quiet and unassuming man, yet forceful and straightforward in his dealings and interactions with others," recalled Richard Warch, who succeeded Smith as Lawrence University president in 1979.
 "I had the privilege of serving with him for the last two years of his tenure (as vice president of academic affairs) and counted him a friend and mentor and admired him as a man of principle and honor."